Bioscope Cinematographic Camera

 The Bioscope- King of Animated Picture Machine

-This fully equipped Bioscope cost £50 in the 1906 Catalog, which is £1750 in todays dollars.
-This is the larger more advanced tropical model with two dials, the upper is a ‘speed register’ to count the frames per second and the lower dial, the ‘film register’ measured the amount of film used.
-This model also included the front ‘light tester’ and brass reinforcements for “heavy” or tropical use.
+This fully equipped Bioscope cost £50 in the 1906 catalog—equivalent to approximately £7,000 in today's currency.
+This is the larger, more advanced tropical model featuring two dials: the upper 'speed register' counts frames per second, while the lower 'film register' measures the amount of film used.
+This model also includes a front-mounted 'light tester' and brass reinforcements designed for "heavy" or tropical use.

 The many advantages of this Camera are so well recognised that it is unnecessary to enter into detail as to its scientific construction high finish and workmanship.